jumpsuit/jumpstate/README.md

 # Jumpstate

-Jumpstate is a lightweight Redux utility that packs some serious power and some awesome features:
+Jumpstate is a lightweight state framework for React that packs some serious power and some awesome features:

-- Get all the benefits of Thunks, Sagas, and even Relay-like side-effects with no setup and no bloat
+- No action creators
-- Concise and small.
-No action constants or creators required
+- No action constants
-- No more repetitive `dispatch`ing
+- No dispatching required
+- Async actions
+- Named and generic side-effects model
+- Lightweight at **2kb**
-- Powered by Redux under the hood
+- Powered by Redux

 #### Why do we love it?
 - It provides a clear and deliberate way of managing state